Aerospace and Defense

 Defense

-Global defense industry, valued at USD 526 billion in 2024, is entering a decisive phase where conventional military systems, cyber defense and next-generation technologies converge to reshape global security and industrial capabilities.
-With North America holding a 45% share driven by the U.S. Department of Defense’s record procurement budgets and modernization of missile defense, Europe advancing collective defense through NATO frameworks and next-gen fighter programs and Asia-Pacific rising as the fastest-growing hub amid territorial tensions and force modernization, the sector is fueled by both enduring geopolitical imperatives and emerging hybrid threats.
-Competition is intense across the value chain from prime contractors such as Lockheed Martin, Northrop Grumman, and BAE Systems defining strategic platforms, to missile and radar specialists like Raytheon and MBDA, and electronics innovators navigating supply chain constraints and regulatory complexity.
-Pricing dynamics increasingly hinge on combat readiness, interoperability, sustainability of supply chains, and compliance with export controls, positioning hypersonic weapons, AI driven defense systems, and unmanned platforms as premium growth drivers.
-With global military expenditure up 6.8% YoY in 2023 (SIPRI) and investments accelerating in space based defense, cyber warfare capabilities, and autonomous combat systems, the industry stands at the crossroads of multi-domain operations, defense digitalization, and resilient supply chains.
-The next decade will not only define the balance of power but also determine which nations and corporations lead in shaping a technology-intensive, secure, and globally competitive defense ecosystem.
+Global defense market, valued at USD 526 billion in 2024, is entering a decisive phase where conventional military systems, cyber defense and next-generation technologies converge to reshape global security and industrial capabilities.
+North America dominates the global defense market with a 45% share, driven by the U.S. Department of Defense’s robust procurement programs, modernization of missile defense systems, and large-scale defense contracts, while Europe focuses on collective defense through NATO frameworks, next-generation fighter jet initiatives, and regional defense budget allocations.
+Meanwhile, the Asia-Pacific region is emerging as the fastest-growing hub, fueled by territorial tensions, naval fleet expansion, defense technology investments, and increasing defense budgets.
+Competition across the defense industry remains fierce, spanning prime contractors like Lockheed Martin, Northrop Grumman, and BAE Systems, who define strategic platforms, to specialists in missiles, radars, and targeting systems such as Raytheon and MBDA.
+Defense electronics, cybersecurity solutions, and software innovators are also critical players, navigating complex supply chains, licensing regulations, and defense procurement policies.
+Pricing dynamics in this market are increasingly influenced by combat readiness, interoperability, sustainability of supply chains, and adherence to export controls.
+Advanced capabilities, including hypersonic weapons, space defense technologies, and unmanned platforms, are emerging as key growth drivers within the defense sector.
+With global military expenditure rising 6.8% YoY in 2023 (SIPRI), investments are accelerating in space-based defense, autonomous combat systems, and defense manufacturing projects, reflecting a strong ROI potential for private defense contractors and strategic mergers and acquisitions.
+The defense market is therefore positioned at a critical junction, where multi-domain operations, digitalization, resilient supply chains, and international defense cooperation programs will determine future leadership.
+The coming decade is set to define both the balance of global power and the competitive landscape for nations and corporations, shaping a technology-intensive, secure, and globally competitive defense ecosystem.

 Industry definition